godaddy/gasket/docs/guides/plugins.md

 The optional `dependencies` array lists other plugins that must be installed as a prerequisite.
-The `hooks` map has a key for every event the plugin handles, with the values being either the function itself or an object specifying timing options and the handler.
+The `hooks` map has a key for every event the plugin handles, with the values being either the function itself or an object specifying `timing` options and the `handler`.

 ## Hooks

-Each handler function assigned to an event is invoked by the plugin engine when and event occurs.
+Each `handler` function assigned to an event is invoked by the plugin engine when an event occurs.
 If the event is used for collection of data, each callback should return data.
 If the handling is asynchronous, the callback should return a `Promise`.